-- Institutional: Tennessee State University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (1866 Southern Lane, Decatur, Georgia 30033-4097; Telephone number 404-679-4501) to award the Associate, Bachelor's, Master's, Specialist in Education, and Doctor's degrees. - Program: The Master of Public Administration degree program is accredited by the National Association of Schools of Public Affairs and Administration. - Program: The Master of Business Administration program is accredited by AACSB International-The Association for the Advancement of Collegiate Schools of Business. - Program: Master's and Doctoral programs in education are accredited by the National Association for the Accreditation of Teacher Education. - Program: The Master of Science in Nursing degree program is accredited by the National League for Nursing. - Program: The Master's program in Speech and Hearing Sciences is accredited by the American Speech-Language Hearing Association. - Program: The Master of Education in Family and Consumer Sciences is accredited by the American Association of Family and Consumer Sciences. - Program: The Doctor of Philosophy in Psychology with a concentration in Counseling is accredited by the American Psychological Association.
+- Institutional: Tennessee State University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (1866 Southern Lane, Decatur, Georgia 30033-4097; Telephone number 404-679-4501) to award the Associate, Bachelor's, Master's, Specialist in Education, and Doctor's degrees. - Program: The Master of Public Administration degree program is accredited by the National Association of Schools of Public Affairs and Administration. - Program: The Master of Business Administration program is accredited by AACSB International-The Association for the Advancement of Collegiate Schools of Business. - Program: Master's and Doctoral programs in education are accredited by the National Association for the Accreditation of Teacher Education. - Program: The Master of Science in Nursing degree program is accredited by the National League for Nursing Accreditation. - Program: The Master's program in Speech and Hearing Sciences is accredited by the American Speech-Language Hearing Association. - Program: The Master of Education in Family and Consumer Sciences is accredited by the American Association of Family and Consumer Sciences. - Program: The Doctor of Philosophy in Psychology with a concentration in Counseling is accredited by the American Psychological Association. - Program: The Master of Physical Therapy program was granted candidacy status from the Commission on Accreditation in Physical Therapy Education (CAPTE).